Non-abelian symmetries of quasitoric manifolds

 \section{Constructing group actions}

-In this section we construct an action of a compact connected Lie-group on a quasitoric manifold which extends the torus action.
+In this section we construct an action of a compact connected Lie group on a quasitoric manifold which extends the torus action.

-Before we do that we explain how an action of a compact connected Lie-group on a quasitoric manifold \(M\) induces a homomorphism of the Weyl-group \(W(G)\rightarrow \aut(K,\bar{\lambda})\).
-Here and in the following we choose an omniorientation of \(M\) as in Lemma \ref{sec:char-pairs-their}.
+Before we do that, we explain how an action of a compact connected Lie group on a quasitoric manifold \(M\) induces a homomorphism of the Weyl group \(W(G)\rightarrow \aut(K,\bar{\lambda})\).
+Here and in the following we choose a strong omniorientation of \(M\).

-Assume that there is a compact connected Lie-group \(G\) such that a finite quotient of \(G\) acts on \(M\) by an extension of the \(T\)-action.
+Assume that there is a compact connected Lie group \(G\) such that a finite quotient of \(G\) acts on \(M\) by an extension of the \(T\)-action.
 Then \(M\) is called a quasitoric manifold with \(G\)-action.